Dishit79/ytomp4/README.md

 ## Running

-To deploy this project you need to have deno installed and runn
+To deploy this project you need to have deno installed and run:

 ```bash
   deno run --allow-all main.ts